munibdalati/portfolio/README.md

 # portfolio

-To run this project :
+To run this project : <br />
-1- Ensure that port 3000 is available in your environment 2- Open a new terminal on Portfolio folder
+1- Ensure that port 3000 is available in your environment <br />
+2- Open a new terminal on Portfolio folder <br />
-3- Type this command to install all dependencies
+3- Type this command to install all dependencies <br />
 ```
 npm i
 ```